Cruel Intentions

-Cruel Intentions is a 1999 American teen romantic drama film written and directed by Roger Kumble and starring Sarah Michelle Gellar, Ryan Phillippe, Reese Witherspoon, and Selma Blair.
-The film is a modern retelling of Pierre Choderlos de Laclos' 1782 novel Les Liaisons dangereuses, set in New York City among rich high schoolers.
+Cruel Intentions is a 1999 American teen romantic drama film written and directed by Roger Kumble, and starring Ryan Phillippe, Sarah Michelle Gellar, Reese Witherspoon, and Selma Blair.
+The film, set in New York City among rich high schoolers, is a modern retelling of Pierre Choderlos de Laclos' 1782 novel Les Liaisons dangereuses.

 Initially a smaller-budget independent film, it was picked up by Columbia Pictures and widely released on March 5, 1999.
-Despite mixed critical reviews, the performances of Gellar, Philippe, and Witherspoon were praised and Cruel Intentions has since grossed $76 million worldwide.
-The box office success spawned a prequel in 2000 and sequel in 2004, as well as a jukebox musical in 2015.
+Despite mixed critical reviews, the performances of Gellar, Philippe, and Witherspoon were praised and the film grossed $75.9 million worldwide.
+Since its release, the film has become regarded as a cult classic.

-Since its release the film has become regarded as a cult classic.
+Its box office success spawned a media franchise with a prequel in 2000 and a standalone sequel in 2004, as well as a jukebox musical in 2015 and a 2024 television series.